 Here’s a Lumanu pro-tip: If you plan to cash out an invoice using EarlyPay, add the 2.9% fee into your total rate when you create a project proposal.
 This way you won’t feel like you’re losing part of your profit at all.
 Consider EarlyPay an essential business expense!

 Want to give Lumanu a try?
-Reach out to our team to learn more about Lumanu for Business!
+Schedule a demo to learn more about Lumanu for Business!